JJ/Algorithm-Evolutionary/README.md

 ## WARNING

-Since evolutionary algorithms are stochastic optimization algorithms, some tests, specially in the `general.t` test, might fail; running them again might yield a different result.
+Since evolutionary algorithms are stochastic optimization algorithms, some tests, specially in the `general.t` file, might fail; running them again might yield a different result.
 If your installation (from CPAN, CPANPLUS or cpanminus) fails for this reason, run a force install, or try to `make install` disregarding the tests.